No visit to Victoria would be complete without a visit to the world renowned Butchart Gardens!

 Robert Pim Butchart, a pioneer in the thriving North American cement industry, was attracted from Owen Sound, Ontario to Canada’s West Coast by rich limestone deposits.
 In 1904, he developed a quarry and built a cement plant at Tod Inlet (on Vancouver Island) to satisfy Portland cement demand from San Francisco to Victoria.
 Jennie Butchart became the company’s chemist.
 Close to the quarry, the Butcharts established the family home complete with sweet peas and rose bushes.

-As Mr. Butchart exhausted limestone deposits, his enterprising wife Jennie, made plans to create something of beauty in the gigantic exhausted pit.
+As Mr. Butchart exhausted the limestone deposits, his enterprising wife Jennie, made plans to create something of beauty in the gigantic exhausted pit.
 From farmland nearby, she had tonnes of top soil brought in by horse and cart and used it to line the floor of the abandoned quarry.
 Little by little, the quarry blossomed into the spectacular Sunken Garden.

 Between 1906 and 1929, the Butcharts created a Japanese Garden on the seaside, an Italian Garden on their former tennis court and a beautiful Rose Garden.
 Mr. Butchart took great pride in his wife’s remarkable work.
 An enthusiastic hobbyist, he collected ornamental birds from all over the world.
 He kept ducks in the Star Pond, noisy peacocks on the front lawn and many elaborate birdhouses throughout the gardens.